hi5/qvd/readme.md

 (mimicking QuickView by overlaying edit control on the target panel)

 It can be used in combination with QuickView: when QuickView is activated, the bottom half the panel is reserved for QVD.
-This can can be disable (setting QuickViewOff)
+This can can be disabled (setting QuickViewOff)

 ## Start